cam4ani/snakes/README.md

-Lets explain how to use these notebooks and for which purpose
+how to use these notebooks and for which purpose

 ---------------------------------------------------------------------------------------------------------------------